wp-plugins/mp3-to-post/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Added a fix to make the mp3-to-post work with other plugins that use the GetID3 library.
+Thanks to citizenkeith for following up on this.

 = 1.0.2 =
 * Updated the read me, added slightly more useful error messaging and fixed a problem with SVN using the wrong version